 Paul: But you can’t leave your background at the door—respect for an individual’s identity should remain constant in all spaces.
 I think there is a division between the classroom and the dorm but I feel that division comes from the difference in the purposes of those spaces.
 The classroom exists to foster intellectual growth—it is not a space for unchecked and unrestrained speech or behavior.
 If a student took up loud or disruptive antics, their teacher would surely check them on it, so if certain language disrupts the ability for marginalized students to engage and learn, why shouldn’t that be checked as well?
 If unrestrained speech has a place, it is in the dorms and dining halls, and while I don’t necessarily approve of a number of the comments I’ve encountered in these spaces, I’ve always believed people should be free to make them there.

 In my mind an “intellectually safe space” is nothing other than a space in which I (or any other disenfranchised person) feel I can grow and learn, without being burdened by worry over my marginalized identity.
 The university’s ability to foster trust between people of different backgrounds is fundamental to its success as a place of learning, as well as in its other functions as an institution.
 The dialogues between marginalized and privileged groups occurring in the classroom are not unlike the larger conversations being held between the school and its surrounding communities on the South Side.

 This is the second installment of a three-part conversation on academic freedom, trigger warnings and safe spaces in the American university.
-Part one can be read here; part three will be published later this week.
+Part one can be read here; part three here.